anmnuruddin/anmnuruddin/README.md

 # A N M Nuruddin

-**Civic-tech developer & governance architect — Washington, D.C.**
+**Civic-tech architect & governance architect — Washington, D.C.**

-I build data-driven platforms for nonprofits, democracy organizations, and governance research programs.
+I design data-driven platforms and direct their build through AI-assisted development for nonprofits, democracy organizations, and governance research programs.
 My work sits at the intersection of information systems, political architecture, and civic technology.

 ---